skwasjer/Rebus.ServiceProvider.Named/README.md

 ### `ITypedBus<>`

 While using the factory gives you direct access to all bus instances by name, it is somewhat harder to write unit tests, since the factory now has to be mocked.
-You can therefor also choose to register a bus as a typed bus which will register the bus as a `ITypedBus<>`:
+You can therefor also choose to register a bus as a typed bus which can then be resolved as a `ITypedBus<>`:

 ```csharp
 // Bus name marker class.